5-stones/react-native-readium/README.md

 Due to the current state of the `Readium` swift libraries you need to manually update your `Podfile` ([see more on that here](https://github.com/readium/swift-toolkit/issues/38)).

+##### Breaking change when upgrading from v4 to v5!

+If you are using the version 4 of this package you had added manually `R2Navigator`, `R2Shared`, `R2Streamer`, etc. pods to Podfile, but those were the v2.6 pods.
+Starting from version 5 of this package, iOS nativ code was updated to latest (v3.5) Readium pods and you need to adjust Podfile.
+Remove the old v2.6 pods and add the new ones, mentioned below.

 ```rb
 # ./ios/Podfile
 ...